 European Organisation of Supreme Audit Institutions (EUROSAI) was established in 1990 with the aim of ensuring the INTOSAI goals achievement at the regional level, while allowing the opportunity to its members for focusing on specific issues to their region.

-Now membership stands at 50 SAIs (the SAIs of 49 European States and the European Court of Auditors).
+Now membership stands at 51 SAIs (the SAIs of 50 European States and the European Court of Auditors).

-The Accounting Chamber is a full member of EUROSAI since 1999 and responsible for fulfilling the commitments according to its membership in this organization, as indicated in the Decree of the Cabinet of Ministers of Ukraine dated 13September 2002 No. 1371 "On the Procedure for Central Executive Bodies Participation in International Organizations Activities, the member.of which is Ukraine".
+The Accounting Chamber is a full member of EUROSAI since 1999 and responsible for fulfilling the commitments according to its membership in this organization, as indicated in the Decree of the Cabinet of Ministers of Ukraine dated 13 September 2002 No. 1371 "On the Procedure for Central Executive Bodies Participation in International Organizations Activities, the member of which is Ukraine".

 According to Article 1 of the EUROSAI Statutes the organization has the main purpose – to promote and facilitate the exchange of information and documentation among the EUROSAI members, as well as the dissemination of publications on matters coming within their competence to stimulate the creation of public audit University Professorships and to secure the unification of terminology in the sphere of audit of public finances.
-EUROSAI undertakes its activity through three bodies:the Congress; the Governing Board; the Secretariat.

-The Governing Board consists of 8 members and 5 observant.
-All members are the heads of the Supreme Audit Institutions of European countries.
+The Governing Board is composed of 8 EUROSAI members and 4 observers.
+All members are the Heads of the SAIs of European countries.
 The main task of the Governing Board is to provide the functioning of EUROSAI, in accordance with the guidelines established by the Congress.

 In 2008–2014 the Accounting Chamber was the member of the Governing Board.